 Like Yamaha with their Yardbuilt series, BMW had the clever idea of approaching renowned custom builders and letting them cut loose on the R9T.
 This has resulted in some incredible results from the likes of Cherry’s Company in Japan, Urban Motor in the Germany, El Solitario in Spain and Deus Ex Machina here in Australia even have one in the works.
 What’s really great about this is the fact that many of these invited builders are now looking at producing “bolt on” parts for the R9T meaning that soon your basic customisation options could become much greater.

 At around $22,000AUD the R9T isn’t the cheapest bike in the “modern classic” category.
 So what does that chunk of cash get you?
-Well you don’t get self cancelling indicators, a keyless ignition or an alarm system, but you do get one hell of a well made motorcycle with the finish and performance you should expect from a motorcycle made by BMW.
+Well, you don’t get self-canceling indicators, a keyless ignition or an alarm system, but you do get one hell of a well-made motorcycle with the finish and performance you should expect from a motorcycle made by BMW.
 For $8,000 less you could pick up a Triumph Thruxton or even one of the new Ducati Scramblers, which unfortunately will be a deciding factor with many new bike buyers.
-However BMW has some interesting plans for the R nineT in 2016 and we may see a more affordable version on showroom floors soon.
-Food for thought if you're thinking of buying yourself a new bike next year.
+However, BMW has some interesting plans for the R nineT in 2016 and we may see a more affordable version on showroom floors soon.
+Food for thought if you’re thinking of buying yourself a new bike next year.